blog image

 But how exactly do you assess whether you’re getting value?

 The starting point for this is return on investment.
 If a discount scheme with a particular retailer or market is not delivering a benefit, why would you want to throw good money after bad?
 But if a particular instore activity is helping you increase market share, wouldn’t a switched-on account manager want to extend that promo period?
 Or roll it out to more stores?
-It’s a compromise CPG’s can be willing to make, depending on context.
+It’s a compromise CPGs can be willing to make, depending on context.

 The problem is each single promotion or discount, each SKU or family of brands, exists within a broader context.
 Each activity is just one aspect of a broader, often long-term, contractual relationship between manufacturer and retailer.
 This relationship can span multiple investments and activities, which overlap, and potentially impact each other.

-Looking at the ROI of one isolated promotion might not say much about progress towards fulfilling those broader, longer term contractual goals.
+Looking at the ROI of one isolated promotion might not say much about progress towards fulfilling those broader, longer-term contractual goals.

 And the manufacturer will – or certainly should – have a broader strategy, stretching years beyond any contractual period with any single retailer.
 This strategy should be designed to ensure sustainable growth, both for individual brands and the company as a whole.

-ROI might be a straightforward indicator when it comes to specific activities, but establishing long-term, growth-oriented ROI is more of a challenge.
+ROI might be a straightforward indicator when it comes to specific activities.
+But establishing long-term, growth-oriented ROI is more of a challenge.
 Profitability, ultimately, will be what underpins a brand, a group, and a company’s success and viability into the future.
 Taking all this into account, marginal contribution becomes a better measure of success and a sounder basis for analysis.

 Tracking ROI might appear straightforward.
 An account manager will plan a particular promotion with a retailer and look to predict a specific measurable return.
 Invest X amount in instore activity, or offer a given discount, and expect sales or volumes to grow by Y.